Blue Capital Reinsurance (OTCMKTS:BCRHF) Stock Rating Lowered by ValuEngine

-ValuEngine downgraded shares of Blue Capital Reinsurance (OTCMKTS:BCRHF) from a buy rating to a hold rating in a research report sent to investors on Tuesday morning, ValuEngine reports.
+Blue Capital Reinsurance (OTCMKTS:BCRHF) was downgraded by investment analysts at ValuEngine from a “buy” rating to a “hold” rating in a report issued on Monday, ValuEngine reports.

 To view ValuEngine’s full report, visit ValuEngine’s official website.